 The rates set for Home & Community Services (HCS), and Texas Home Living (TxHmL) services are based on services performed primarily by private providers.
-The costs for the private providers tend to be lower than the costs for community IDD centers due to authority functions required by the community centers.
+The costs for the private providers tend to be lower than the costs for community IDD centers due to authority functions required of the community centers.
 In 2016, TTBH adjusted the paid rates to the private providers to 100% of the direct rate for Foster Care, 90% of the total rate for most of the Day Habilitation services and 90% of the direct rate on all other services.
 These rates are based upon the rates published by Texas Health and Human Services Commission.
 These rates are extended to the general revenue clients receiving similar services.
 DADS continues to release both TxHmL and HCS slots for GR clients to move into.
 This will shift general revenue to Medicaid revenues.
+Currently TTBH is paid at the enhancement rate level 23 for all service except Day Habilitation which we are paid at level 16.